spandian-godaddy/vps4/doc/getting_started.md

 - download Java 8 SDK
 - download Eclipse IDE for Java Developers
     - you can choose to use another IDE, like IntelliJ IDEA (Community Edition should be sufficient & does not require a license), but these specific instructions are catered for Eclipse setup
+- download Intellij Idea Ultimate edition IDE if that is your choice of IDE
+    - you can get a godaddy license activation by logging into the jetbrains website with your godaddy email.
+This should provide you with a Toolbox subscription for several Jetbrains products.
 - create maven settings file (be sure to get the password for line 22):
 > File: ~/.m2/settings.xml
 ```xml